Dmitrijv/fend19-backend-project/README.md

 ### Administrator Area

-Blog managment is done with Administrator tool which is located in the "admin" subfolder which is protected by a Directory Access lock (grade requirement).
+Blog management is done with Administrator tool which is located in the "admin" subfolder which is protected by a Directory Access lock (grade requirement).

 ![preview](readme/cms-login.png)